CuiyingLin17/IS477BusinessCoders/ProjectPlan.md

 - All of our datasets contain information at the national level, which limits analysis at the regional or state level.
 - All of the datasets are revised and updated monthly, which could be an issue of reproducibility at a later date.
 - The consumer price index dataset and unemployment dataset is missing data for October 2025 as a result of the government shutdown.
 - Our approach analyzes the effects of macroeconomic factors, specifically unemployment, inflation, and income, on retail sales.
-However, there are other macroeconomic factors, such as interest rates and gross domestic product, and non-macroeconomic factors, such as change in consumer behavior and disruption in supply chain, that affect retail sales altogether.
-The three factors of our analysis may not encompass the full image.
+However, we will not be analyzing the relationships between each macroeconomic factor.
+Therefore, our conclusion only applies to how macroeconomic factor individually relates to retail sales.

 - In addition, although unemployment, inflation, and income are relevant explanatory variables, they may not fully capture all influences on retail sales trends.
 Our findings should therefore be interpreted as showing possible relationships rather than complete confirmation of reasons of changes in retail sales.